pallets-eco/flask-security/docs/configuration.rst

     Specifies the default view to redirect to after a user logs in.
 This value can be set to a URL or an endpoint name.
 Defaults to the Flask config ``APPLICATION_ROOT`` value which itself defaults to ``"/"``.
+    Note that if the request URL or form has a ``next`` parameter, that will take precedence.

     Default: ``APPLICATION_ROOT``.